Legal Wedding Ceremony Requirements and Information

 - The payment is roughly $350 USD per couple.
 Blood test payment can be added in your wedding balance due.

-Can I have a doctor perform the test in my country and take the results to the resort?
+Can I have a doctor perform the test in my country and take the results with me?

 - No, the test must be taken in Mexico in order to be valid, no exceptions.